microsoft/TypeScript-wiki/The-Release-Process.md

 This branch is used for nightly builds, and is the source of truth.
 This central branch is always meant to build cleanly.

-# How Branching Works Around Releases
+# The Typical Release Schedule

 The typical release schedule for a version `X.Y` looks like